Putting Leadership into Action, Solutions into Place.

 How Organizations Benefit

-• There’s simply no better way to meet and work with the area’s top experts and key players.
+• Benefit from the opportunity to meet and work with the area’s top experts and key players.

-• The program provides advanced leadership experience in thinking big and effecting change.
+• Gain access to advanced leadership techniques in thinking big and effecting change through participation.

-Community leaders who have expertise or have a strong interest in the Bingham Fellows topic along with a commitment towards positive change should apply.
-Bingham Fellows participants are typically graduates of other Leadership Louisville Center programs including Focus Louisville, Ignite Louisville, Leadership Louisville and the Leadership Network.
-See the list of Bingham Fellows graduates since 1991.
-Graduates of other community and state leadership programs are also encouraged to participate.
+The Bingham Fellows program is considered our most advanced leadership course.
+Community leaders who have expertise or have a strong interest in the Bingham Fellows topic along with a commitment toward positive change should apply.
+Bingham Fellows participants can be graduates of other Leadership Louisville Center programs including Focus Louisville, Ignite Louisville, and Leadership Louisville, but non-graduates are also encouraged to apply.
+Graduates of other community and state leadership prorams are also encouraged to participate.
+If the tuition of this program is a barrier, tuition support can be requested as part of the application process.
+Requests for tuition support do not diminish your chance of being accepted into the cohort.

 How to Apply